 The first step is to persuade naysayers on your board.
 The Harvard Business Review has a few tips on how to effectively do this, the most persuasive of which is to give them the hard data on how important ESG and impact investing are in the business world.
 Appeal to them with the business case.
 It may help to hold a seminar at one of your board meetings on ESG investing.

 The next step is to form a sustainability committee.
 A seven-year study of UK firms revealed that companies with a sustainability committee had more effective CSR strategies.
 Once the committee is formed, it can track internal initiatives and the company’s sustainability ratings and report back to the board.

 If the board is heavily involved in a company’s sustainability efforts, it is a signal to investors that your company takes it seriously.
-It is important to have every angle covered in a volatile market, and establishing a proper sustainability/CSR program at the board and management level will give your company a significant advantage in both bear and bull markets.
+It is vital to have every angle covered in a volatile market.
+Establishing a proper sustainability/CSR program at the board and management level will give your company a significant advantage in both bear and bull markets.